Gmugra/net.cactusthorn.switches/README.md

 ---

-# NOT
+# "NOT" notation
 In real live switches often are using as part of some other configuration(s).
-E.g. some application component is waiting some configuration property, annotation or whatever else with switch-name inside, to check switch state and do the work "left or rigth way".
+E.g. some application component is waiting some configuration property, annotation or whatever else with switch-name inside, to check switch state and do the work "left or rigth" way.

-Some times you need to check that the switch is turned on, and some times that the switch is NOT turned on.
+Sometimes you need to check that the switch is turned on, and some times that the switch is NOT turned on.
-To avoid unnearnessy "client" code and stupid additional properties, exist simple "NOT" notation:
+To avoid unnearnessy "client" code and switches configurations exist simple "NOT" notation:
 Exclamation character(!) as prefix of switch name.
 Example:
 ```java